Zarzoom/Household-Food-Inventory-System/ReadMe.md

 # Current Status
 The app allows items to be added to a database and subsequently managed.
 Features available for management include updating current items, searching using the primary key, and incomplete versions of the brand and generic name.

+# ToDo
+Price wont take in anything less than one.
+It needs to take in a number less than 1.